MTSS Practice Tier 1 - Core Instruction Interventions and Learning Supports' Strategies

 ➡️ Related Resource: Aligning SMART Goals to the Just-Right MTSS Interventions

-Due to the nature of accelerated learning, where educators are attempting to adapt to interruption in instruction, universal screeners may not adequately assess all the learning gaps a student may be experiencing.
+Due to the nature of accelerated learning, where educators are attempting to adapt to interruptions in instruction, universal screeners may not adequately assess all the learning gaps a student may be experiencing.
 Universal screener data should be used to create goals and focus intervention plans.
 Then, once these goals and plans have been implemented, educators will need to utilize progress monitors throughout the plans to assess progress.

 Progress monitoring allows educators to evaluate whether an intervention is being implemented with fidelity and whether the student is progressing toward their goal.
 With a core instruction that is already supercharged to move faster than years in the past, it’s imperative that educators consistently track the progress and efficacy of interventions.